 This entry relates to an Entity and shall specify that the Entity starts in the current Basic Group and ends in a subsequent Basic Group.
-The Count field shall specify the number of bytes in the partial Entity which is in the current Basic Group.
+The Count field shall specify the number of bytes in the Start Part of Entity recorded in the current Basic Group.